-The next step is to choose the droplets that will receive the traffic from the load balancer we can type their names here, and it will automatically show the ones that match and it will automatically set the region for that one bounce.
+Step 3: The next step is to choose the droplets that will receive the traffic from the DigitalOcean Load Balancer we can type their names here, and it will automatically show the ones that match and it will automatically set the region for that one bounce.